 Stern said they’re gutting everything, outside and in.

-“Only the walls will stand,” he said.
-They’re investing about $1.6 million to give the former heating and cooling shop a new use.
+“Only the walls will stand,” he said, of their investment of about $1.6 million to give the former heating and cooling shop a new use.

-Miller said they’ve started demolition on the inside of the building.
+Miller said demolition has begun on the inside of the building.

-The partners hope to be able to open their venture in May or June.
+The partners aim to open their venture in May or June.

-When open, Old Ten Bar and Grill will have seating for 138 people.
+Old Ten Bar and Grill will have seating for 138 people.
 Tentative hours are 11 a.m. to 10 p.m. for the grill, with the bar open until 1 a.m.
-Miller said they plan to employ up to 40 people, with about half a dozen of those being full-time workers.
+The business expects to employ as many as 40 people, with about half a dozen of those being full-time workers.